corlinp/whisperer/README.md

 # Whisperer

 Usable voice-to-text for everyday writing.
-Magnitudes better than built-in dictation on Mac.
+Streets ahead of built-in dictation.

-When whisperer running, you can press or press-and-hold the right option key on your mac and start talking.
-When you're done, you can press the right option key again to stop recording.
-The text will be written to whatever window you're in.
+With whisperer running, just press (or press-and-hold) the right option key on your Mac and start talking.

+When you're done, you can release or press the key again to stop recording.
+The app will emulate your keyboard and text will be written to whatever textbox you have active.

 Whisperer uses OpenAI's Whisper running locally in pytorch and can be prompted to better handle technical jargon.
+Just supply it a prompt or a `.txt` file.

 ## Comparison

 Original Sentence:

 > Popular Linux distributions include Debian, Fedora Linux, and Ubuntu.
 You can use windowing systems such as X11 or Wayland with a desktop environment like KDE Plasma.

 iPhone Voice-to-Text: